Ahess96/Movies/README.md

 ## Exercises

-1. Start by creating skeleton page-level components for each page of the application plus a navbar:
+1. Start by creating skeleton page-level components for each page of the application plus a navbar.
+Each of these should be contained within their own folder in either the pages or components directory.
+For example MoviesListPage should be in a folder called MoviesListPage within the pages parent folder and should contain a MoviePage.jsx and MoviePage.css:

-	Pages folder:
+	pages folder:
 	- `<LoginPage>`
 	- `<MoviesListPage>`
 	- `<MovieDetailPage>`
 	- `<ActorListPage>`

-	Components folder:
+	components folder:
 	- `<NavBar>`

 2. Set up a `user` state variable in `<App>` that will keep track of the user.
 The `user` state should be initialed to `null` (no user) and updated to a string when the user "logs in".